-Regardless, she was known as SASKATCHEWAN PIONEER when she went into service in 1983.
-Built in Scotland along with her Misener Shipping sisters, SELKIRK SETTLER, & CANADA MARQUIS, http://carlzboats.blogspot.ca/2013/09/saltie-laker-canada-marquis.html each were designed to service the grain and ore trades in the Great Lakes, and switch to salt water operation in the 3 month off season, hence the term 'Saltie-Laker'.
+Regardless, she was known as SASKATCHEWAN PIONEER when she went into service in 1983 for Pioneer Shipping of Winnipeg, a subsidiary of J. Richardson & Sons and Misener Transportation.
+She was built in Scotland along with her identical Misener sisters, SELKIRK SETTLER, & CANADA MARQUIS, http://carlzboats.blogspot.ca/2013/09/saltie-laker-canada-marquis.html each were designed to service the grain and ore trades in the Great Lakes, and switch to salt water operation in the 3 month off season, hence the term 'Saltie-Laker'.

 Also previously named VOYAGEUR PIONEER and LADY HAMILTON the 29 year old KAMINISTIQUA is 730' long and is currently owned by Lower Lakes Towing Company of Port Dover, Ontario.
 Though the obviously hardworking lady motored along quite well to Iroquois Lock and beyond on this mid-summer day, her owner could afford to pay some attention to her rustic appearance.
 Just a suggestion.